Reuse and upcycle

-The upcoming Salvage Recycling Art Exhibition will display artworks created by Brisbane artists this year that demonstrate the creative potential in everyday furniture and household items sourced from Council's tip shops and other second-hand centres.
-Check out the Recycling Art Exhibition events in Council's What's On calendar.
+The Salvage Recycling Art Exhibition showcases artworks created by Brisbane artists that demonstrate the creative potential in everyday furniture and household items sourced from Council's tip shops and other second-hand centres.

 Reuse and upcycle tips

 There are many everyday items that we can reuse and upcycle instead of throwing into the bin and wasting these resources in landfill.
 Here are some tips to help you reuse more at home:

 - buy from Council’s tip shops and from op shops, antique centres, garage sales and community sales